Specification format

 • type - type of the input used for styling and validation purposes.
 Can be either a list of strings or a single string.
 If two interfaces have at least one matching type, they can be connected.
 The first type in the list is a “base” type - it is used to color the interface based on Interface style.
 If only one type between two interfaces is matching, the connection style matches the one defined for this particular type.
 Otherwise, if multiple types are matching, a white solid line for connection is rendered.

-• direction - type of the interface in terms of direction, it can be:
+• direction (optional) - type of the interface in terms of direction, it can be:

 • input - interface accepts input data,